egite/Stratux-FIS-B-Weather-Monitor/README.md

 A single-page web application for monitoring FIS-B (Flight Information Services - Broadcast) weather data received by a [Stratux](https://stratux.me/) ADS-B receiver.
 Designed to run in any modern browser on a desktop, tablet, or phone connected to the Stratux Wi-Fi network.

+# Quick Install
+Donwload the update-stratux-v1.0-fisb-weather.s.sh file to your phone.
+Connect to your Stratux, go to the Settings page and select the gray "Click to select System Update file" button and chose the sh file.
+Then hit the gray button again (it will have blue text saying "Install update-stratux-v1.0-fisb-weather.sh").

 ## Features

 **Text weather products**